 Absolutely, and afterwards too!
 The exception to this, of course, is if you don't feel comfortable with me shooting something, then I will always respect that boundary.
 Ultimately, these are your photos, and I want you to adore them.

-Only if you let me, but most of my clients do.
+I only share images with express permission from my clients.
 I love birth stories, I never get tired of reading them, of seeing them unfold, through imagery or in real life.
 I think that something has been lost among women in modern culture, we don't talk about birth among our families and friends the way we once did.
 I love to show the beauty, power, and magic of my clients birth stories, in hope that it will empower other women.
 I want women to feel strong, confident, and capable when they're about to meet their babies, and this helps to encourage that mentality.

 This varies greatly.
 I will never stay less than two hours, and average is probably about six.
 If you have a long labor, I'm in it until the end!
 Unpredictably long labors simply come with the territory.

 + WHAT IF I HAVE A SHORT LABOR, WILL I GET ANY OF MY MONEY BACK?

 Regardless of how long the labor is, each birth requires a similar amount of time and work.
 The bulk of your investment isn't to cover the hours I spend with you during labor and delivery, but also for the time spent on call, and the post processing of your images.
 For this reason, I do not refund money for a shorter labor.